A few thoughts and ideas on kindness

 “Nevertheless, in the study of anyone individual we find the past as well as the present, the infant as well as the adult.”
 Doanld W.Winnicott

 “Is not this contribution of the devoted mother unrecognized precisely because it is immense?”
-Doanld W.Winnicott
+D. W.Winnicott

 Part 1 of today’s post is a kind of potpouri of brief references to some of my August readings by Donald W. Winnicott, Joan Didion and Susanna Kaysen.
-Part 2 contains a summary of a recent Being Well podcast concerning important figures in the field of psychoanalysis and psychdynamic informed theories and therapeutic practices.
-They are actually two posts that I have beenn writing simultaneously this last month, but because they are to some extent thematically connected, I’ve decided to post them together.
-I’ve also uploaded some thematically related older artwork.
+Part 2 contains a summary of a recent Being Well podcast (Forrest and Rick Hanson) concerning important figures in the field of psychoanalysis and psychdynamic informed theories and therapeutic practices.
+Part 1 and Part 2 are actually two separate pieces that I’ ve been writing this last month, but because they are, to some extent, thematically related, I’ve decided to post them together.
+I’ve also uploaded some older artwork of portraits of people in the field of psychology.

 Part 1